Sony Mobile: 2011 to 2020

 On October 27, 2011, Sony announced that it would acquire Ericsson's stake in Sony Ericsson for €1.05 billion ($1.47 billion), making the mobile handset business a wholly owned subsidiary of Sony.
 The transaction's completion was expected to occur in January 2012.
-At their keynote at the 2012 Consumer Electronics Show, Sony's Kaz Hirai announced that Sony Ericsson would be known simply as Sony Mobile Communications pending completion of the transaction.
+At their keynote at the 2012 Consumer Electronics Show, Sony's Kaz Hirai announced that the Sony Ericsson Mobile Communications name would be shortened to Sony Mobile Communications pending completion of the transaction.
 On January 26, 2012, the European Union approved the buyout.
 On February 16, 2012, Sony announced it had completed the full acquisition of Sony Ericsson.
 On January 7, 2013, Sony Mobile completed moving its headquarters from Lund, Sweden to Tokyo, Japan in order to fully integrate with its parent company.
-The first Sony-only mobile was the Sony Xperia S at the 2012 Consumer Electronics Show.
-Sony Mobile Communications decided to phase out all the feature (non-smart) phones by September 2012 and focus completely on the smartphones segment.
+Since the acquisition, the first Sony-only mobile was the Sony Xperia S at the 2012 Consumer Electronics Show.
+In May 2012, Sony Mobile Communications announced that it would phase out all the feature (non-smart) phones in favor of "smartphones" by September 2012.

 Sony Mobile was the fourth-largest smartphone manufacturer by market share in the fourth quarter of 2012 with 9.8 million units shipped.

 On July 2, 2012, Sony announced it was buying Gaikai, a cloud service to support its expansion into the cloud gaming realm.
 Sony paid a reported $380 million to acquire Gaikai.
 The Sony Ericsson Liquid Energy Logo, which was the hallmark logo used on Sony Mobile products up until the 2012 series of phones, was replaced with a new power button designed as the new signature hallmark to easily identify a Sony phone and this debuted with the 2013 series of Xperia mobile phones.
 The last phones to feature the Liquid Energy logo were the Sony Xperia T and Sony Xperia TX, and the first phones without featuring it were the Sony Xperia J and Sony Xperia V. Both were unveiled at the IFA 2012.
 At the 2013 Consumer Electronics Show the Sony Xperia Z and Sony Xperia ZL were announced, followed by the Sony Xperia Z1, unveiled during a press conference in IFA 2013, the Sony Xperia Z2 during the 2014 Mobile World Congress in Barcelona, Spain, and the Sony Xperia Z3 in IFA 2014.